Sierra-mlopt/Sierra-mlopt.github.io/README.md

 ## Details

 The following step-by-step procedure allows to directly edit the website
+0) Create a github account, and get a nice picture of you (if you want to put one on the website).
+Make sure the picture has a reasonable size (otherwise, it will take a while to load).
+Your picture does not need a high resolution here.
+1) Fork the repository (so that you have a copy associated with your git account; see, for instance [help here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo))
 1) open a terminal
 2) clone the repository by typing
 ```